Florida Qualified Income Trust FAQs

-Jacksonville elder law attorney, C. Randolph Coleman, provides answers to Qualified Income Trust FAQs to provide information about qualified income trusts, sometimes called Miller Trusts, to obtain Medicaid funds for long-term care.
-A qualified income trust is necessary to qualify for Medicaid benefits to pay for nursing home costs when your income is greater than the maximum amount of income allowed to qualify for Medicaid benefits.
-For 2023, the Medicaid income limit is $2,742 per month.
-If you have questions that are not answered through these qualified income trust FAQs, please let us know and we will attempt to find answers to your questions.
+Jacksonville elder law attorney answers Qualified Income Trust FAQs to provide information about qualified income trusts, sometimes called Miller Trusts, that are necessary to qualify for Medicaid benefits to pay for nursing home costs, when your income is greater than the maximum amount of income allowed to qualify for Medicaid benefits.
+If you have questions that are not answers through these qualified income trust FAQs, please let us know and we will attempt to find answers for your questions.

 2. Who needs a Qualified Income Trust?

-You need a QIT if your gross income, before deductions (such as taxes, Medicare, or health insurance premiums) is over the limit allowed to qualify ($2,742 monthly for 2023) for the Institutional Care Program (ICP).
-Other programs for which a qualified income trust is necessary if your income is over the limit include, Institutional Hospice, Program of All-Inclusive Care for the Elderly (PACE), or the Home and Community-Based Services (HCBS) waivers.
-If you have been living in a skilled nursing facility, and you spent down your assets, you will need a Miller Trust to keep your Medicaid benefits, if your gross income exceeds the allowable monthly income limit.
+You need a QIT if your income before any deductions (such as taxes, Medicare, or health insurance premiums) is over the limit to qualify ($2,742 monthly for 2023) for the Institutional Care Program (ICP), Institutional Hospice, Program of All-Inclusive Care for the Elderly (PACE) or the Home and Community Based Services (HCBS) waivers.

-3. How do I establish a Qualified Income Trust agreement?
+3. How do I set up a Qualified Income Trust agreement?

 4. What items must be included in the Qualified Income Trust agreement?

-- The Qualified Income Trust Must Consist of your income only.
-(Do not include or add assets or your gross income for the month).
+- Consist of your income only.
+(Do not include or add assets).

-- Be signed and dated by you, your spouse, or a person who has the legal authority (as the legal guardian or pursuant to a durable power of attorney) to act on your behalf or who is acting at your request or the request of your spouse.
-If the authority is through a durable power of attorney, the durable power of attorney must specifically provide that your agent, or attorney, in fact, has the authority to establish trusts on your behalf.
+- Be signed and dated by you, your spouse, or a person who has legal authority (as legal guardian or pursuant to a durable power of attorney) to act on your behalf or who is acting at your request or the request of your spouse.
+If the authority is through a durable power of attorney, the durable power of attorney must specifically provide that your agent, or attorney in fact, has the authority to establish trusts on your behalf.
 You should review your durable power of attorney to determine if it has the appropriate provisions.
-If you need a durable power of attorney that has the legally acceptable language to establish a qualified income trust, you can prepare one by clicking here.
+If you need a durable power of attorney that has the legally acceptable language to establish a QIT, you can prepare one at our site by clicking here.

-5. How does the Qualified Income Trust bank account work?
+5. How does the Qualified Income Trust account work?

 6. How much income must I deposit into the Qualified Income Trust account?

-You must deposit enough income into the qualified income trust account each month so that your income outside the Miller Trust account is within program limits ($2,742 monthly for 2023).
-That means you must deposit all of your income over the allowable limit to the qualified income trust account.
-Alternatively, you can deposit all of your income into the account.
+You must deposit enough income into the qualified income trust account each month so that your income outside the QIT account is within program standards.

 7. It is better to deposit more income than take the chance of depositing too little to qualify for Medicaid?

-Call (866) 762-2237 or visit http://www.dcf.state.fl.us/programs/access/docs/ssi_fin_elig_chart.pdf for information about current income standards.
-If you are uncertain about the income standards after reviewing these qualified income trust FAQs, then our Florida Medicaid lawyer and elder law attorney can assist you with current income standards for Medicaid, as well as assistance with developing a spend-down plan to protect and preserve family assets without creating ineligibility for Medicaid benefits.
-If you need more answers than provided by these qualified income trust FAQs, call us to schedule a consultation to see how we can help you preserve assets for the spouse who resides in the home, or other family members, please call us at (904) 448-1969 in Jacksonville, or toll-free at (866) 510-9099, or Contact Us.
+Call (866) 762-2237 or visit http://www.dcf.state.fl.us/programs/access/docs/ssi_fin_elig_chart.pdf for information about current income standards .
+Our Florida Medicaid lawyer and elder law attorney can assist you with current income standards for Medicaid, as well as assistance with developing a spend down plan to protect and preserve family assets without creating ineligibility for Medicaid benefits.
+To schedule a consultation to see how we can help you, please call us at (904) 448-1969 in Jacksonville, or toll free at (866) 510-9099, or Contact Us.

 8. What happens to the income I deposit in the Qualified Income Trust account?

-The QIT trustee or other individual acting on your behalf should contact the long-term care skilled nursing facility to see if any refund for the month of death is due back to the trust.
-The balance of the Miller Trust at the date of death, plus any refund from the long term care facility should be paid to the State of Florida.
+The QIT trustee or other individual acting on your behalf should contact the long term care facility to see if any refund for the month of death is due back to the trust.
+The balance of the QIT at the date of death, plus any refund from the long term care facility is to be paid to the State.

-Mail a check payable to the “Agency for Health Care Administration” and mail to:
+Mail a check payable to the “Agency for Health Care Administration” to:

 PO Box 12188